gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 ```

 These commands create SHA256 checksums that get verified at install time.
 If someone modifies a package even with the
-same version number, the hash won't match and installation fails.
+same version number, the hash will not match and installation fails.
 Read more about
 [secure installs with pip](https://pip.pypa.io/en/stable/topics/secure-installs/).

 > [!IMPORTANT]